Your Guide to Multi-Family Homeowners Insurance

 What is the difference between an apartment and a multi-family?

-An apartment building refers to a suite of rooms, forming one residence within a building that contains many similarly structured units.
+An apartment building refers to a suite of rooms, forming one residence within a building containing many similarly structured units.
 A multi-family building is a rental apartment building where the entire building is under the same ownership.

 What are the different types of multi-family structures?